alexf0xdev/nestjs-telegraf-i18n/README.md

 - Add TelegrafI18nModule to the imports
 - Only async setups for the TelegrafModule are possible.
 Use TelegrafModule.forRootAsync(...)
 - Inject the TelegrafI18nMiddlewareProvider
-- Provide the Telegraf Module with the i18n extended context
+- Provide to the Telegraf Module the TelegrafI18nContext
 - Add the telegrafI18nMiddleware to the middleware array

 The new middleware that will combine the i18n context and the telegraf context.